Injuries, Dangers, Side Effects & Reactions

-A flu shot injury is the most common injury in the Vaccine Injury Compensation Program.
-It often results in a SIRVA injury.
-Do you have a vaccine injury?
+An injury from a flu shot is the most common in the Vaccine Injury Compensation Program.

 - Shoulder Injuries (“SIRVA”)